SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and to see an example of how to use stored property observers, see :ref:`Properties_StoredPropertyObservers`.

-The next form is used to declare a computed value or property and has the following form:
+The following form declares a computed value or property:

 .. syntax-outline::